rodrigoazlima/Troublesome-Network-Card/README.md

 # Troublesome-Network-Card
- My video card is having heat problems and I need to restart it several times.
+ My network card is having heat problems so I needed to restart it several times.
 To automate this process I created this algorithm.